peer-open-source/xara-docs/source/user/manual/meshing/mesh.rst

 .. deprecated:: 0.0.0

    This command should not be used.
+It is superceded by :py:meth:`Model.surface`.